8 Ways You’re Killing Your Car’s Resale Value

-Mistakes That Can Devalue Your Car
+What Can Devalue Your Car?

 With new cars costing tens of thousands of dollars, it’s important to protect your investment.
 If you care for your car properly, you can get a great trade-in or sell it for a good price when it’s time to move on to the next vehicle.
 If not, you might be disappointed at the lowball offers you receive.
 Here are eight things that could be devaluing your car and costing you money.

-Mistake #1: Skipping Your Car’s Regular Maintenance
+You Skip Your Car’s Regular Maintenance

 Regular car maintenance, including frequent oil changes, is the best way to keep your car running like new.
 Buyers will ask to see your service records, and you want them to like what they see.
 Make sure you get all recommended maintenance done, and document the date and mileage at each service.

-Mistake #2: Not Keeping Your Car Clean
+You’re Not Keeping Your Car Clean

 Prospective car buyers do not want to find fossilized French fries under the seat or mystery stains on the dashboard.
 Not keeping your car clean is a big mistake—both for your own enjoyment and the future value of the vehicle.

-Mistake #3: Ignoring Your Car’s Warning Lights
+You Ignore Your Car’s Warning Lights

 You may have learned to ignore that check engine light, but chances are it will alarm a would-be buyer.
 If you have been putting off a trip to the mechanic, you might want to schedule that checkup before putting your car on the market.

-Mistake #4: Squeezing Your Car into Tight Parking Spots
+You’re Always Squeezing Your Car into Tight Parking Spots

 Parking too close to the car next to you is an open invitation to parking lot door dings.
 Those dings could diminish the beauty of your paint job and ultimately make your car less valuable.
 Parking at the end of the parking lot might be inconvenient, but it is better for you and your car’s paint finish.

-Mistake #7: Painting Your Car a Strange Colour
+You’ve Painted Your Car a Strange Colour

-Even if pink is your favourite colour, painting your car that hue is probably a bad idea.
+Even if pink is your favourite colour, painting your car in that distinctive hue is probably a bad idea.
 If you must give your car a new coat of paint, stick to market-friendly neutral colours and skip the custom fluorescent greens, pinks and purples.